gspahlin/MS_Teams_attendance_formatter/README.md

 <br><br>
 <img src="https://github.com/gspahlin/MS_Teams_attendance_formatter/blob/master/figs/postformat.jpg">

+The output is alphabetized by last name, and names are printed last, first.
+This works regardless of middle names.
+The script also calculates the total time the attendees were in the room, so that you can easily see that for meetings where participants experienced connection problems or similar.

 Directions.

 1) In MS teams you can obtain an attendance list in .CSV format.
 You can download this in the participants section of the meeting.
 Here is a tutorial (https://www.youtube.com/watch?v=iAkZ1tlj1qg)